- Entertainment and Media»

 "Live Trilogy Episode III The Wings Tour" Music Video

 Now let us return to the connection to the story "The Ones Who Walk Away From Omelas".
-As I already said, all of the BTS members will die as evident from the statements above and VCRs which I will cover in my other theory.
+As I already said, all of the BTS members will die as evident from the statements above.
 The one who will actually cause their death is V. He is the tempter who will cause their "fall" and death, just like with Icarus.
 All of the scenes where the members are floating in the air actually represent this.

 But, why would V cause their death?
 This is where the story comes in.
 In the story "The Ones Who Walk Away From Omelas", we encounter an utopian city Omelas where everything is perfect and everyone is happy.
 There is no corruption, nor sadness in that city.
 Well, except for one tiny basement.